lmcad-unicamp/PB3Opt/README.md

 This repository also implements the following approaches:

 * **BO-6rnd-EIdef**: Bayesian optimization using the default Expected Improvement (EI) function to pick the point to be observed and the Gaussian process as the probabilistic model.
-Besides that, initializes with six random points;
+Besides that, it starts with six random points;
 * **BO-6rnd-EIbiased**: Bayesian optimization using our biased Expected Improvement (EI) function to pick the point to be observed and the Gaussian process as the probabilistic model.
-Besides that, initializes with the six strategic computer clusters points as starting points;
+Besides that, it starts with the six strategic computer clusters points as starting points;
-* **BO-6sel-EIdef**: Bayesian optimization equals BO-6rnd-EIdef, however, initialized with six strategic computer clusters as starting points; and
+* **BO-6sel-EIdef**: Bayesian optimization equals BO-6rnd-EIdef, however, it starts with six strategic computer clusters as starting points; and
 * **Ranking Search**: Search for the optimal computer cluster on the list defined by the average-ranking of the group that the workload was predicted to.
 In this case, the observations are performed according to the order of computer clusters in the average-ranking of the group.

 In this context, we implemented five modes (BO1, RS, BO3, BO4, BO5).
 Thus, we have that: